sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/14_Sending_HTTP_requests/174_How_to_not_connect_to_a_database.md

 But why?
 - This is difficult to do (technically).
 - All client side code is available to the user (i.e. via the browser dev tools, for example).
 Connecting *directly* to a database in a client app would, thus, expose database credentials to the outside world, which is not desirable and a huge security concern.
+	Note: to know more about client-side code accessibility by the user, see [this](https://academind.com/tutorials/hide-javascript-code).
 - Performance issues.

 In short, it's not secure.

-How do we then read/write data persistently?
+How do we then read/write data persistently in our client-side app (React app, for example)?

 ##### Back-end App
 We employ a "back-end app" as a bridge between the client-app (React in this case) and the database.
 Essentially, it's a program running on the server, which is connected to the database program.